The Catholic Certificate in Religious Studies (CCRS) is an important qualification if you'd like to teach in the Catholic sector.

 The qualification consists of six core modules, and two specialist modules.
 All eight modules must be completed within five years of starting the first module.
-You'll be assessed by one, 1500 word essay for which guidance and bibliographies are supplied.
+You'll be assessed by one, 1500 word essay (or equivalent) for each module for which guidance and bibliographies are supplied.

-The six core modules are Old Testament, New Testament, the Church, the sacraments, Jesus Christ, and Christian morality.
-These modules are taught in pairs – one in the morning, one in the afternoon – across three Saturdays each term.
-In addition a set task that's administered via Moodle must be completed.
-Some students take two modules each term, while others take one module each term.
+There are six core modules in total.
+These are: The Old Testament, The New Testament, The Church, Sacraments, Christian Morality and Jesus Christ.
+These modules are taught on some Saturday afternoons (between 12.30pm and 3pm) across each term.
+In addition, a set task that is administered via Moodle must be completed.
 The Board of Religious Studies requires that students attend all of the teaching sessions in order to be eligible to submit assessment for the module.
 You must pass all six core modules in order to gain the certificate.

 Two specialist modules

 The two specialist modules currently offered at Leeds Trinity are: Learning and Teaching in Catholic schools and Ethos in Catholic schools.
 These sessions are taught on some Thursday evenings across the first and second terms.
 In addition a set task that is administered via Moodle must be completed.
 Assessment for each module is by a 1500 word essay (or equivalent).

 The CCRS is currently offered free of charge to all Leeds Trinity students, including PGCE and Schools Direct trainee teachers.
 We welcome external students at a cost of £65 per module.

 In addition, there is a one-off registration fee of £20 that all students must pay themselves.
 This is for the national registration with the Bishops’ Conference of England and Wales.